recommenders-team/recommenders/tests/README.md

 ### How to create tests for the Recommenders library

 You want to make sure that all your code works before you submit it to the repository.
-Here are some guidelines for creating the unit tests:
+Here are some guidelines for creating the tests:

 * It is better to create multiple small tests than one large test that checks all the code.
 * Use `@pytest.fixture` to create data in your tests.
-* Use the mark `@pytest.mark.gpu` if you want the test to be executed in a GPU environment.
-Use `@pytest.mark.spark` if you want the test to be executed in a Spark environment.
-* Use `@pytest.mark.notebooks` if you are testing a notebook.
-* Avoid using `is` in the asserts, instead use the operator `==`.
 * Follow the pattern `assert computation == value`, for example:
 ```python
 assert results["precision"] == pytest.approx(0.330753)